2024 East–West Line disruption: Regulatory and parliamentary response

-A total of 37 Parliamentary Questions were filed towards transport minister Chee Hong Tat, with 19 questions answered on 14 October.
-Chee outlined the circumstances of the incident in his ministerial statement, noting that some details would only be confirmed after investigations were completed.
-Addressing questions on fare increases, he explained that service levels and disruptions are not considered in the Public Transport Council's (PTC) fare review exercise, which is focused on financial sustainability and changes in operating costs.
+Thirty-seven parliamentary questions regarding the incident were filed for the Transport Minister Chee Hong Tat, of which 19 were answered on 14 October.
+Chee summarised the circumstances of the incident in his ministerial statement, saying some details would only be confirmed after investigations were completed.
+Addressing questions on fare increases, he said service levels and disruptions are not considered in the Public Transport Council's (PTC) fare-review exercise, which is focused on financial sustainability and changes in operating costs.
 Reliability is managed separately through penalties and incentive schemes.
-Chee added that SMRT would bear all costs arising from the disruption – including free transport services, lost fare revenue, and repair works – and that affected staff would be compensated for overtime.
+Chee also said SMRT would bear all costs arising from the disruption, including free transport services, lost fare revenue, and repair works, and that affected staff would be compensated for overtime.

 Investigation

-The incident has been described by experts as "rare", with Jumadi Husani from the Dubai Road and Transport Authority's pointing out that the axle box, bogie and train wheels should not have come off under normal circumstances, and believed it was "mainly due to improper installation of parts after maintenance or testing activities or if defective components... are not replaced".
-Similarly, electrical engineer Teo Chok Kok said "it's very rare for [axle boxes] to drop".
-On 2 October 2024, the LTA established an Expert Advisory Panel (EAP) to investigate the cause of the incident.
-Malcolm Dobell, who was the former Head of Train Systems for London Underground, was appointed as the EAP Chairman, and would also be assisted by five other local and overseas experts.
-The investigation would involve finding the root cause of the axle box failure and the fault detection and incident handling procedures.
+Jumadi Husani from the Road and Transport Authority in Dubai said the axle box, bogie and train wheels should not have come off under ordinary circumstances, and suggested it might have been due to faulty assembly of components after maintenance or the failure to replace defective parts.
+Similarly, electrical engineer Teo Chok Kok said: "it's very rare for [axle boxes] to drop".
+On 2 October 2024, the LTA launched an investigation to seek the root cause of the axle-box failure, and review the fault-detection and incident-handling procedures.
+An Expert Advisory Panel (EAP) was established to review the findings and providing expert advice for the investigation.
+Malcolm Dobell, the former Head of Train Systems for London Underground, was appointed as the EAP Chairman and was assisted by five other local and overseas experts.

 The LTA and the Transport Safety Investigation Bureau (TSIB) released their separate findings on 3 June 2025.
 Both investigations concluded that the derailment was caused by the failure of the axle bearings within an axle box on the train.
-As the affected components were too burnt and damaged in the incident, neither report was able to determine the root cause of the failure.
+Because the affected components were burnt and damaged in the incident, neither report was able to determine the root cause of the failure.
 According to the LTA report, the failure likely began with the degradation of grease within the axle bearings, resulting in overheating.
 The excessive temperature, recorded at 118 C by SMRT's Hot Axle Box Detection System (HABDS) hours before the incident, ignited and destroyed the rubber layers of the chevron springs, causing them to disintegrate and detach during operation.
-The absence of these springs led to the axle box detaching from the bogie near Dover station, which caused four wheels of the front bogie to derail as the train entered Ulu Pandan Depot.
+The absence of these springs led to the axle box detaching from the bogie near Dover station, causing four wheels of the front bogie to derail as the train entered Ulu Pandan Depot.